 There you have it - everything you need to know about golf ball compression.
 Hopefully, this will help you in that never-ending quest to pick the correct golf ball for YOUR game.
 Remember that each and every one of you has a unique swing, style, and approach to this amazing game.
 Continue to try to do whatever you can to maximize, but do not go overboard to the point where you forget to buy your golf balls or forget to book your tee times!
 If you need any help with picking the right ball drop us a message and we'll do our best to help.

-Many years ago when we started our quest to help lower the price of golf balls.
-We too, like I’m sure many of you, were confused on what those words mean.
+Many years ago when we started our quest to help lower the price of golf balls, we too, like I’m sure many of you, were confused on what those words mean.
 These terms continue to muddy an already cloudy golf ball buying experience.
-Well lucky for you I am an expert, so I will filter the mud and make it crystal clear.
-We will explore the definitions, applications, and most importantly performance of the above mentioned golf balls.
+Well lucky for you, I will filter the mud and make it crystal clear.
+We will explore the definitions, applications, and most importantly performance of these different kinds of golf balls.

 First let’s go with straight up definitions: